Epiclesis: Eastern churches

-In the Catholic Church, the Words of Institution are considered to be the moment of Transubstantiation (when, according to religious tradition, the eucharistic elements would change from bread and wine into the actual Body and Blood of Christ).
-In 2001, in the Ponitifical Council for Promoting Christian Unity on admission to the Eucharist between Chaldean Catholic Church and Assyrian Church of the East issued a statement stating that the Words of Institution are dispersed euchologically in Liturgy of Addai and Mari, wherein the words are stated not in immediate sequence but throughout the Liturgy.
-The Eastern Orthodox Churches hold the Epiclesis is believed to be the moment at which this change is completed.
-However, the actual process of change is not considered to begin at this moment, but begins with the Liturgy of Preparation—it is merely completed at the Epiclesis.
+In 2001, in the Pontifical Council for Promoting Christian Unity on admission to the Eucharist between Chaldean Catholic Church and Assyrian Church of the East issued a statement stating that the Words of Institution are dispersed euchologically in the Liturgy of Addai and Mari, wherein the words are stated not in immediate sequence but throughout the Liturgy.
+The Eastern Orthodox Churches hold the Epiclesis to be the moment at which this change is completed.
+However, the actual process of change is not considered to begin at this moment, but rather to have begun with the Liturgy of Preparation—it is merely completed at the Epiclesis.

-In the 20th century, when Western Rite Orthodox parishes began to be established, liturgies were derived from Catholic Latin liturgical rites and Anglican Book of Common Prayer.
+In the 20th century, when Western Rite Orthodox parishes began to be established, liturgies were derived from Catholic Latin liturgical rites and the Anglican Book of Common Prayer.
 These liturgies saw a "stronger" Epiclesis inserted, as to better align them with the Byzantine liturgy.

+Liturgy of St. Cyril (and Alexandrian-type Anaphoras)

+In the Liturgy of St. Cyril (also known as Egyptian Liturgy of St. Mark), the Epiclesis typically appears after the post-sanctus prayer.
+The structure is usually as follows: Epiclesis I—Institution Narrative—Anamnesis—Epiclesis II.
+Since these group of liturgies contain the earliest full anaphoras available to us, they have become incredibly important in understanding the development of liturgical prayers.
+The epicleses of these anaphora are seen as consecratory; however, recent papers have shown that the liturgical thought of Egypt was less focused on a specific moment of consecration, being more process-focused in terms of Eucharistic Consecration.

 Liturgy of Addai and Mari

-In its pure form, the ancient anaphora of the Divine Liturgy of Addai and Mari used in the Church of the East (East Syriac Rite) does include an epiclesis.
+In its pure form, the ancient anaphora of the Liturgy of Addai and Mari used in the Church of the East (East Syriac Rite) does include an epiclesis.
 It does not use the Words of Institution, although they appear directly and indirectly in other parts of the rite (and is therefore considered to be implicit).